Stranton Primary School

 It is vitally important that every parent knows that any incidents that may arise are taken with the upmost seriousness and urgency.
 We operate a zero tolerance policy towards bullying of any kind.
 Preventing and raising awareness of bullying is a high priority in school.
 Through assemblies, PSHE lessons (following the Jigsaw Programme) and during anti-bullying week, pupils are given regular opportunities to discuss what bullying is, as well as incidents we would not describe as bullying.
 Our Golden Rules are also reinforced daily, promoted in assemblies and displayed throughout the school to remind the children of our expectations and prevent any bullying incidents.
 Pupils are taught to tell an adult in school if they are concerned that they or someone they know is being bullied.
 Where a child feels unable to discuss this with an adult in school, children are invited to record their concerns and place them in their class worry jar.

-It is vital that parents can also identify the difference between bullying and common issues that can occur between children in school, which will be shared in our next safeguarding newsletter.
-Before concluding that your child is being bullied, it is important to establish the full facts by speaking to your child’s teacher or arranging an appointment with myself or Mr Nottingham via the school office; or if it is a pressing issue and involves the safety or welfare of a child, parents should contact Mrs Johnson or Mrs Wilson via the School reception.
+It is vital that parents can also identify the difference between bullying and common issues that can occur between children in school.
+Before concluding that your child is being bullied, it is important to establish the full facts by speaking to your child’s teacher or arranging an appointment with Mrs Grant via the school office; or if it is a pressing issue and involves the safety or welfare of a child, parents should contact Miss McGregor or Mrs Johnson via the School reception.
 If an allegation of bullying is upheld, a restorative approach will be used and school will work to reconcile the pupils.
 If the bullying continues, parents will be invited into school for a meeting to discuss the problem further and mediating meetings, with both parents and pupils present may be used to resolve issues.
 Where appropriate, other consequences may also be implemented such as loss of privileges, spending playtimes indoors, withdrawal from clubs/school events and managed moves to other schools within the trust.

 When I have raised concerns with the school they have been dealt with properly